MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 - **Connection Type**: By default, the connection type is **Proxy**.
 - **Public Endpoint**: This setting can be either **Enabled** or **Disabled**.
 To use Power BI reporting, you need to enable the public endpoint.

-  If the Azure SQL Managed Instance virtual network is different from the Azure Monitor SCOM Managed Instance virtual network:
+  If the Azure SQL Managed Instance virtual network is different from the SCOM Managed Instance (preview) virtual network:

   - If you choose to enable, create an inbound NSG rule on the Azure SQL Managed Instance subnet to allow traffic from the System Center Operations Manager virtual network or subnet to port 3342.
 For more information, see [Configure a public endpoint in Azure SQL Managed Instance](/azure/azure-sql/managed-instance/public-endpoint-configure?view=azuresql&preserve-view=true).
-  - If you choose to disable, be sure to peer your Azure SQL Managed Instance virtual network with the one in which System Center Operations Manager and Azure Monitor SCOM Managed Instance are present.
+  - If you choose to disable, be sure to peer your Azure SQL Managed Instance virtual network with the one in which System Center Operations Manager and SCOM Managed Instance (preview) are present.

 For the rest of the settings on the other tabs, you can leave them as default or change them according to your requirements.

 >[!Note]
 > Creation of a new SQL managed instance can take up to six hours.

-After you create a SQL managed instance, you need to provide permission to the Azure Monitor SCOM Managed Instance resource provider to access this SQL managed instance.
+After you create a SQL managed instance, you need to provide permission to the SCOM Managed Instance (preview) resource provider to access this SQL managed instance.

 To provide the permission, do the following:

 1. Open the SQL managed instance and select **Access control (IAM)**.
-On the top menu, select **+ Add** > **Add role assignment**.
+On the top menu, select **+Add** > **Add role assignment**.
    :::image type="Access control" source="media/create-operations-manager-managed-instance/access-control.png" alt-text="Screenshot that shows selections for starting the process of adding a role assignment for access control.":::
 1. On the **Add role assignment** pane:
    - For **Role**, select **Reader** from the dropdown list.